cyuab/k-scaling-factor-dtw/README.md

 # Figures in the Paper
 - Figures 1, 3, 4, 5, 6 can be found in `../main.ipynb`.
-- Figures 7 (raw figures), 8 can be found in `../data-exploration.ipynb`.
+- Figures 7 (its raw figures), 8 can be found in `../data-exploration.ipynb`.

+# Contacts
+- It will be updated after paper acceptance.